Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 - Avoid storing your WaterPik in a damp or humid environment, as this can encourage mold growth.

-By following these steps, you can help keep your WaterPik clean and free of mold.
-If you notice any mold growth, clean and disinfect the device as soon as possible to prevent the mold from spreading.
+- If you notice any mold growth, clean and disinfect the device as soon as possible to prevent the mold from spreading.

 What is the difference between a water flosser and an oral irrigator?